juba/timeline-generator/README.md

 ## REQUIREMENTS

 - Ruby
-- PDFLaTeX with the *tikz*, *geometry* and *pdfpages* packages installed
+- PDFLaTeX with the *tikz*, *geometry*, *numprint* and *pdfpages* packages installed
-- Optionaly, the *numprint* LaTeX package for pretty printing of big numbers
+- Optionally, the *lmodern* LaTeX package for non ASCII characters

+Under Debian/Ubuntu, the following should be sufficient to meet the requirements :

+    $ sudo apt-get install texlive texlive-pictures lmodern texlive-latex-base texlive-latex-extra ruby

 ## INSTALLATION AND USAGE